hkvinge/Secant-avoidance-projection-algorithm/README.md

 is equivalent to finding projections that are bi-Lipschitz on the data and hence both preserve the topological dimension of the data and also have a well-condition inverse on the data.
 In particular, the SAP algorithm yields very different kinds of projections compared.
 This is illustrated in a small example.
-For a much more compelling example related to determining the intrinsic dimension of a data set, see slide of LINK HERE.
+For a much more compelling example related to determining the intrinsic dimension of a data set, see [slide 14](https://hkvinge.github.io/HKvinge_BigData_2018_short.pdf).

 PICTURES